 The landowner Meera Prakash has filed her supplementary affidavit and written notes of arguments wherein it is stated that a development agreement was executed between the respondent company and Meera Prakash on 23.04.2009 which was duly registered on 03.07.2008.
 The landowner has stated that she is the rightful owner of flat No. G1 on the Ground floor.
 It has further been stated that the respondent company executed a supplementary development agreement by forging signature of the Meera Prakash for which a criminal case bearing Complaint Case No. 30352(C) of 2014 was filed before the Learned Chief Judicial Magistrate, Patna for the fraud committed.
 The Bench notes that the court of learned Chief Judicial Magistrate was pleased to take cognizance against the Director of Respondent No.1 u/s 420, 468 and 323 of the Indian Penal Code on 20.04.2016.
 It has further been alleged that the construction of the flat is not complete.
 The landowner has also mentioned in her arguments that a title suit bearing case no. T.S.
 257/2019 has also been filed by Respondent No. 4 Mrs. Poonam Singh which is pending before the Civil Court, Patna.
-Sharad Shekhar, learned counsel for the landowner orally informed the Bench that the share division as per the development agreement was 45%-55% and the respondent company has sold all the flats falling in its share.
+Mr. Sharad Shekhar, learned counsel for the landowner orally informed the Bench that the share division as per the development agreement was 45%-55% and the respondent company has sold all the flats falling in its share.

 On a query by the Bench on the last date of hearing, Ms Parul Prasad, learned counsel of the Respondent no. 3 & 4 informed that arbitration was initiated by the landowner Meera Prakash wherein exparte order was passed by the Arbitrator.
+The Bench was informed that the third floor was allotted to the share of the land owner.
 On the last date of hearing, the complainants have prayed for refund of the deposited amount with interest.